So reading a Grammarly review is now a priority after that embarrassment.

 If you create longer text for review, no problem.
 Log in to use the Grammarly Editor online or download the app to your desktop.
 Then you have the option to either copy and paste your text or upload it.

-Grammarly has a clean, intuitive interface.
+The Grammarly dashboard and interface are clean and intuitive to use.
 No need for tutorials, or to waste time learning software.
 If you have any questions, there are helpful onscreen question marks to click for pop-up answers.

 Grammarly is Available in Multiple Formats